 And I have witnessed some very, very bad things happen to other people too.

 But those are all things I wouldn’t want to happen to me.
 (Although some bad things happened to me that should have.)
-It’s hard to not get too attached to clients and business associates and really take them seriously when they involve themselves in something so closely related to your personal life as a financial advisor.
+It’s hard to not get too attached to clients and business associates and really take them seriously when they involve themselves in something so closely related to your personal life as an insurance agent.
 It can be a lesson in how one person can literally ruin your life and make you lose your job or relationships with friends or family members — even if it wasn’t intentional on their part.

 But it could also be a great experience.
 And chances are many if not all of these experiences will continue for the rest of your career; there are no guarantees where your job is concerned, but this would seem like a pretty good shot at it for me (and many others).
 So why am I telling you all this?
 Because it gives you insight into the mind of someone who is truly passionate about their work and understands its importance in their lives: someone who will never stop believing in themselves and what they do, someone who has full confidence that they are doing a great job for their customers and for themselves, someone who sees no reason not to pursue what they love doing until success comes knocking on their door at least once every few years; we rarely get any guarantees when we pursue our passions — after all, we only live once!
 But one thing is certain: without passion, we would be nothing!
 We would be just like everyone else who doesn’t care enough about what they do to persist through times when they don’t really know where or how they will end up.
 Passion makes us go after things that scare us or make us feel scared; passion makes us believe in ourselves even while we don’t know exactly where our path leads; passion makes us pursue solutions that may seem impossible at first glance, but eventually work out anyway just because we can see the potential in it… That kind of work doesn’t come easy, but it certainly does pay off!
 And if you ever wonder whether you have enough passion for whatever profession you choose… just look back at your own career over the last few years.